Clement-nshimiyimana/exploring_detectron2/README.md

 ## Usage

-Notebooks are provided in the repository which can be easily run on google colab.
+Notebooks provided in this repository can be easily run on google colab.
 Upload the notebooks to colab to run.

 You may need to add your own dataset.